Can Diclofenac Affect Your Heart?

 Is Diclofenac gel safe for heart patients?

-The low absorption of diclofenac gel into the bloodstream implies that the drug working is restricted to the affected area only,
+The low systemic absorption of diclofenac gel suggests that its effectiveness is limited to the affected area.

-Topical NSAIDs are best for the treatment of localized pain resulting from osteoarthritis and soft tissue injuries.
+Topical NSAIDs are best for the treatment of localised pain resulting from osteoarthritis and soft tissue injuries.

-Acetaminophen is the best anti-inflammatory for heart patients and treats mild-moderate pain.
+Paracetamol is the best analgesic for heart patients and treats mild to moderate pain.
 It acts as a first line of therapy in pain management and carries less risk of cardiovascular side effects compared to NSAIDs like diclofenac or ibuprofen.

 exercise, stretching, and manual therapy, alleviating pain, enhancing function, improving mobility, and eliminating the need for Diclofenac sodium or other painkillers.